sky4git/Connect-Genesis-WooCommerce/README.txt

 Customize WooCommerce for Genesis and/or Custom theme.

-It provides options so that store setting can easily be managed in Genesis or Custom theme websites.
+It provides options so that store setting can easily be managed in Genesis and/or Custom theme websites.

 Other Plugin features: